billorcutt/i_dropped_my_phone_the_screen_cracked/QUICKSTART.md

  //create & connect sine->lowpass->dac
  __.sine().lowpass().dac();

+ //create and connect saw and gain nodes
- //the gain node will connect to the sine's frequency audio param __.saw(5).gain(gain:100,modulates:"frequency").connect("sine");
+ //the gain will connect to the sine's frequency audio param __.saw(5).gain(gain:100,modulates:"frequency").connect("sine");

+ //create and connect saw and gain nodes
  //the gain node will connect to the lowpass's q audio param __.saw(5).gain(gain:100,modulates:"q").connect("lowpass");